nuel77/shredcaster/README.md

 # Shredcaster

-Shredcaster is a lightweight standalone utility that allows any Solana full node, including a validator, RPC node, or Mithril verifying node, to forward Turbine (TVU) shred packets to external UDP listeners.
+Shredcaster is a lightweight standalone utility for any Solana full node, including validators, RPC nodes, and Mithril verifying nodes, that forwards shreds captured at the TVU to external UDP listeners.
+Support for shreds produced during a validator’s leader slots is coming soon for validator deployments.

 Key benefits:

 1) Standalone design – Requires little or no modification to the Solana client codebase.
-Note: If XDP-based broadcast is enabled by a validator, a small change is required to forward shreds during leader slots (a work in progress and will be completed soon)
+Note: If XDP-based broadcast is enabled by a validator, a small change is required to forward shreds during leader slots (will be completed soon)

 2) No node disruption – Works without restarting or reconfiguring the node.